 Legacy product revenue on the decline – as expected

-Growing the top line is vital in a high margin business
+Growing the top line is vital

 As the above figures demonstrate, Corero is still in the loss-making stage where revenue growth is deemed more important than profits.